LS4GAN/uvcgan4slats/README.md

 # Unpaired Image-to-Image Translation of the `SLATS` dataset with `UVCGAN`

-This repository demonstrates application of the unpaired image-to-image translation method `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]) to the domain translation problem, common in science.
+This repository demonstrates the application of the unpaired image-to-image translation method `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]) to the domain translation problem, common in science.